MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Graduate Education and Research

 ### UCSD BMS Program and Thesis Lab
 I am currently a Ph.D. student in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego, where I am completing my thesis work in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
-The Winzeler Lab's primary research focus is on identifying and developing chemotherapeutics and chemoprevention strategies for malaria, but there are a variety of projects exploring additional infectious diseases as well as cancer.
+Our primary research focus in the Winzeler Lab is identifying and developing chemotherapeutics and chemoprevention strategies for malaria, but we also develop and collaborate on projects exploring other infectious diseases and cancer.

 ![EAW lab logo](http://winzeler.ucsd.edu/wp-content/uploads/2016/09/winzeler-logo-3-001.png)